act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 #### Failed Example 2

-This `role` attribute contains two tokens, but none of these tokens is a valid role in any of the [WAI-ARIA specifications][].
+This `role` attribute contains two tokens, but neither of these tokens is a valid role in any of the [WAI-ARIA specifications][].

 ```html
 <style>